TABLE OF CONTENTS

 Click here to learn more about Greenlight Guru's CAPA Management software.

-As discussed throughout this guide, your QMS includes numerous processes and procedures.
+As discussed throughout this guide, your quality management system includes numerous processes and procedures.
 Procedures for customer feedback, complaints, internal audits, non-conformances, and supplier management are all means for you to measure, analyze, and improve these processes.
 And when the issue becomes a bigger, more systemic issue in nature, consider a corrective or preventive action.

-Greenlight Guru is the only quality management software platform designed by medical device professionals specifically and exclusively for the medical device industry.
-This means that by implementing Greenlight Guru, you’ll be addressing and complying with ISO 13485:2016 many of the requirements automatically through the QMS.
+Greenlight Guru is the only quality management system software platform designed by medical device professionals specifically and exclusively for the medical device industry.
+This means that by implementing Greenlight Guru, you’ll be addressing and complying with many of the ISO 13485:2016 requirements, automatically through the built-in workflows of the QMS.

 Why is this important?